sseemayer/qstat-pretty/README.md

 # qstat-pretty

-NOTE: This fork is for use with the Torque Resource Manager, not GridEngine

-qstat-pretty is a parser and pretty-printer for the output of the Grid Engine `qstat` program.
-It will parse the XML output produced by `qstat -x` and display it in a table.
+qstat-pretty is a parser and pretty-printer for the output of the Grid Engine or Torque Resource Manager `qstat` program.
+It will parse the XML output produced by `qstat` and display it in a table.

 ![pstat screenshot](http://i.imgur.com/WkYaAyt.png)